Howdy and Welcome!

 It wasn’t long and I was enrolled in the ELM Outfitters & Guides Training School Program and diving head first into the Outfitters & Guides Bible.
 I went on to Hands on Training down in Wyoming and shortly after graduation Erv placed me right on the job working for a top-notch outfit out of Challis, Idaho.
 I was finally doing something I loved and at the same time getting paid for it!
 This was the real deal!
 I worked as a packer/guide and part-time cook for many fulfilling years.
 In 1998 Erv and Ardie entrusted their lifelong endeavor wholeheartedly to me, knowing I was the person they were looking for to carry on their program.
 I took over as School Director in 1999, and by doing so I knew I would be filling some very big shoes.
 Taking all this into account I took this role very seriously with much respect for the program and today—as always—for the late Erv and Ardie Malnarich.

 My wife Julie coordinates the business end of our program bringing new dimensions and fresh ideas with advertising and management, making things run much more smoothly.
 We both take great pride in the ELM Outfitters & Guide School Training Program and our students.
-For over 56 years now we have watched this industry continue to grow and have seen our students achieve great success long after their training with us.
+For over 5 decades now we have watched this industry continue to grow and have seen our students achieve great success long after their training with us.
 We look forward each year to guiding students through every step of training in reaching their goals.

 Join us as we assist you in your education, preparing you for a rewarding outdoor career and a new fantastic lifestyle.
 There truly is nothing else like it!